Chris Mullin (politician): Diaries

 Mullin published four volumes of widely praised diaries.
 The first three documented the rise and fall of New Labour from the death of the party leader John Smith in 1994 to the 2010 general election: A View from the Foothills (2009) (recounting Mullin's ministerial career from 1999–2005), Decline & Fall: Diaries 2005–2010 (2010) and A Walk-On Part: Diaries 1994–1999 (2011).
 Among other things, Mullin recorded his gradual disillusion with the Labour Party's left wing and his rather reluctant support, after Smith's death, for fellow North-Eastern MP Tony Blair (whom he dubbed "The Man") as the person most likely to lead the party back to power.
 He admired Blair as a leader and for his capacity to create a broad-based Labour Party.
 In spite of Iraq, Mullin remains an admirer of Blair, viewing him as a leader of exceptional ability.
 Peter Riddell of the Times suggested that A View From the Foothills deserved to become "the central text for understanding the Blair years", while Decline & Fall, in which Mullin (by then a backbencher again) expressed wry consternation at the way the government operated under Blair's successor Gordon Brown, were commended for their independence of outlook, revealing, as Jenni Russell put it in the Sunday Times, Mullin's "readiness to like people who don't echo his politics".

 The first three volumes were adapted for the stage by Michael Chaplin as A Walk on Part.
 It premiered at the Live Theatre in Newcastle-upon-Tyne in May 2011, before moving to the Soho Theatre in London.
 Mullin regularly gives talks on his diaries, politics and the rise and fall of New Labour.

 The fourth volume, Didn’t You Use to Be Chris Mullin?
 Diaries 2010–2022, chronicling the post-parliamentary period of his life, from the fallout of the 2010 general election to the death of Queen Elizabeth II, was released in May 2023.

 Personal life

 Mullin and his wife, Nguyen Thi Ngoc, who he met while in Vietnam, married in April 1987, in Ho Chi Minh City, had two daughters, and live in Callaly, Northumberland.
 His hobbies include gardening.

 In football he supports Sunderland A.F.C., and mentioned it in the May 1997 State Opening of Parliament speech.

-Academic honours
+Honours

 On 28 January 2011, his alma mater, Hull University, awarded him an honorary Doctorate in Law, in recognition of his achievements.
 In December 2011, Newcastle University awarded Chris Mullin an honorary degree.
 Mullin also taught a module at Newcastle University called 'The Rise and Fall of New Labour'.
 He was also awarded an honorary degree by the University of Essex in 2011.
 Mullin has also received honorary degrees from the University of Sunderland (2010) and City University London (1992).

+On 12 June 2026, it was announced that he has been awarded a knighthood by Charles III as part of the 2026 UK Birthday Honours “for political and public service”.